kkeeth/check-stats-modules/README.md

 # check-stats-modules

-`check-stats-modules (csm)` is is a CLI application that obtains the specified npm module's stats.
+`check-stats-modules (csm)` is a CLI application that obtains the specified npm module's stats.
 After specifying the module name and period, the number of downloads during that period is acquired and displayed on the terminal.

 ## Installation